MaxLopezSalgado/brazilian_e-commerce/readme.md

 ## Description

-This project focuses on analyzing customer geolocation data to gain insights into customer distribution and generate visualizations for better understanding.
-The project involves cleaning and merging customer data with geolocation data, performing data wrangling tasks, conducting exploratory data analysis (EDA), plotting customer locations on a map, and creating a heatmap based on customer counts.
+This project focuses on analyzing customer geolocation data from a Kaggle dataset provided by Olist.
+The mean goal of this Analysis is to gain insights into customer distribution and generate visualizations for better understanding of the information of this Brasilian E-commerce Company.
+This venture involves cleaning and merging customer data with geolocation data, performing data wrangling tasks, conducting exploratory data analysis (EDA), plotting customer locations on a map, and creating a heatmap based on customer counts.
+In the future we could also perform some ML predictions, but for now this exceed the aim of the analysis.

 ## Table of Contents